-I decided to give it a try and must confess, at first I felt incredibly silly!
-But I kept at it and after one afternoon of consistent repetition, I really did start to feel full of loving kindness—so much so that I now try and incorporate this meditation into my daily life.
+I decided to give it a try and must confess, at first it felt silly.
+But I kept at it and after one afternoon of consistent repetition, I really did start to feel full of loving-kindness—so much so that I now try and incorporate this meditation into my daily life.

-GIVE YOURSELF PERMISSION TO PRACTICE SELF-CARE
+10. GIVE YOURSELF PERMISSION TO PRACTICE SELF-CARE

 RELATED POST: Finding the Balance Between Rest + Hustle

-WRITE IN YOUR JOURNAL
+11. WRITE IN YOUR JOURNAL

 If you’re new to journaling, my best advice is to simply open up and write without expectation.
-Don’t worry about saying anything important; just write whatever’s on your mind and let it go from there.
+Don’t worry about saying anything important.
+Instead, just write whatever’s on your mind and let it go from there.